franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- **FIX** Due to manytoone relationship, ONLY ONE USER can star a message.
 - Check why unstarring a message will not update it automatically, starring a contact's message neither but starring it does.
-- Search for bugs like if the user and the contact star the same message.
 - Redesign the register views (CSS).
   - Organize the fields: use two columns for that:
     - [Use Crispy forms fieldset.](https://www.youtube.com/watch?v=nBmFlZTh1ww)